Valley of Words

 Launched in 2017, Valley of Words (VoW) is a free-to-attend literature and arts festival that brings together writers, critics and listeners from the worlds of fiction, non-fiction and poetry in the town of Dehradun on the foothills of the Himalayas.
 The sessions, which immerse the audience into the worlds of literature, philosophy and contemporary India, are structured around four verticals: English Literature, Hindi Sahitya, the R. S. Tolia Forum for Himalayan Ecosystems and Governance, and Military History and Strategy.
 The Dalai Lama, Ian Cardozo, Leeladhar Jagudi, Ritu Menon and Rajdeep Sardesai are among the speakers who have been part of the festival.

 VoW also features three exhibitions: Iti Kriti, for pan-Himalayan sustainable arts, crafts, and fashion; Iti Smriti, for ethically-sourced and up-cycled memorabilia; and Iti Lekh, the book bazaar for curated reading lists and conversations with editors and publishers.
 The festival, a hybrid edition of which was held in 2020, expanded to multiple cities for its fifth instalment in 2021, with events in New Delhi, Vadodra, Kolkata, Hyderabad and Dehradun.
+The latest edition of the festival was held in November 2022.

 Check out more literature festivals here.